+Figure 4a: Simulation studies for Gaussian phenotypes.
+Panels 2 and 4: Additive variance loci induced by a pure GxE effect or a GxE effect co-occurring with an environmental main effect.
+The y-axis is the net positive rate.
+Panels 1 and 3: Corresponding null variance loci zeroed out by GxE effects.
+The y-axis is the false positive rate, and the x-axis is the sample size by powers of 2 (i.e., 22 to 216).

-Figure 4b shows the performance for balanced binary phenotypes (50% case rate).
-With growing sample sizes, the variance loci and genetic main effect become less distinguishable, which elevated false positive rate (panel 1 and 3) at the cost of net positive rate (panel 2 and 4).
-As a result, all tests except VLA lost control of false positive rate.
-VLA again was the best detector of true candidate SNPs with pure GxE effect (red solid line in panel 2).
+For balanced binary phenotypes (i.e., a 50% case rate), the variance loci and genetic main effects became less distinguishable as the sample size increased, which increased the false positive rate (panels 1 and 3 of Figure 4b) at the cost of the net positive rate (panels 2 and 4 of Figure 4b).
+As a result, with the exception of VLA, none of the tests were able to control the false positive rate.
+VLA again had the best performance in detecting true candidate SNPs for pure GxE effects (solid red line in panel 2 of Figure 4b).

+Figure 4b: Simulation studies for balanced binomial phenotypes.
+Panels 2 and 4: Additive variance loci induced by a pure GxE effect or a GxE effect co-occurring with an environmental main effect.
+The y-axis is the net positive rate.
+Panels 1 and 3: Corresponding null variance loci zeroed out by GxE effects.
+The y-axis is the false positive rate, and the x-axis is the sample size by powers of 2 (i.e., 22 to 216).

-Figure 4c shows the performance for imbalanced binary phenotypes (7.6% case rate), under which it is even more difficult to distinguish a SNP main effect on the phenotypic mean is automatically anfrom effect on the phenotypical variance, causing an overall inflation of false positives.
-Still, VLA maintained the best ability to detect true GxE candidates.
+For imbalanced binary phenotypes (i.e., a 7.6% case rate), it is difficult to distinguish an SNP main effect on the phenotypic mean from an effect on the phenotypic variance, causing overall inflation of the false positive rate.
+In this situation, VLA had the best performance in detecting true GxE candidates (Figure 4c).

-The simulation of For detailed description of simulating scenario of binary phenotype, see “Binary phenotype” under section “1. simulation” in the supplement materials is detailed in supplement S1.
-For a more traditional display of false positive rate alongside true positive rate, refer to figure (s1b) in the same supplement mate, along with the full display of rial.true positive rate and scenarios involving multiplicative variance loci.

-We also simulated Poisson phenotypes.
-Like the binaries, the mean and variance loci of a Poisson variables phenotype are intertwined, related, therefore, and all methods tests variance loci scanners came under the pressure of inflated false positive rate. when the genotype has main effect on phenotypic mean, in which case tThe VLA again better maintained the ability to detect true GxE candidate.
-See supplement S1 for the details.The simulation of scenarios involving Poisson phenotype is detailed in “Poisson Phenotype” under section “1. simulation” in the supplement materials, also refer to figure (s1d) in the same supplement material for a more traditional display of false positive rate alongside true positive rate.
+Figure 4c: Simulation studies for imbalanced binomial phenotypes.
+Panels 2 and 4: Additive variance loci induced by a pure GxE effect or a GxE effect co-occurring with an environmental main effect.
+The y-axis is the net positive rate.
+Panels 1 and 3: Corresponding null variance loci zeroed out by GxE effects.
+The y-axis is the false positive rate, and the x-axis is the sample size by powers of 2 (i.e., 22 to 216).

+Supplement S1 details the simulation and provides the full results, including true positive rates and values for multiplicative variance loci.

-Overall, the simulations showed that the VLA has the best performance in detecting additive variance loci induced by pure GxE effects and, overall, was more robust in the presence of false positives caused by imbalanced, non-Gaussian phenotypes.
-As expected, VLA underperformed with multiplicative variance loci because a negative allele effect on logged variance corresponds with an improper, non-real-valued additive a scenario where the squared GxE effect with in is negative, that is, a latent GxE with non-real valued effect size, violating the assumption of VLA test (see the Methods section).
-To recreate theour The acquisition of simulationresults, see materials (i.e., genotype), the decision on effect sizes, and the generation of phenotypes of various distribution, are detailed in section “1.
-Simulation” in Supplement S1 for simulation materials, parameters, and , with links to the R-scripts.
+Overall, the simulation results indicate that the VLA has the best performance in detecting additive variance loci induced by pure GxE effects and, overall, was more robust in the presence of false positives caused by imbalanced, non-Gaussian phenotypes.
+As expected, VLA underperformed with multiplicative variance loci because a negative allele effect on logged variance corresponds with an improper, non-real-valued additive GxE effect (see the Methods section).
+To recreate our results, see Supplement S1 for simulation materials, parameters, and R-scripts.

-Analyze body mass index and type 2 diabetes
+Analysis of body mass index and type 2 diabetes

-We are interested in how each test selects variance loci.
-We choose body mass index (BMI) and type 2 diabetes (T2D) in the UK Biobank and applied variance loci analysis (VLA) and other tests except DGLM due to its low speed and instability.
-In addition, we performed GWAS with linear and logistic regression for BMI and T2D, respectively.
-In total, we calculated 5 test statistics for each SNP.
+To compare the performance of the methods in selecting variance loci in real-world data, we performed GxE enrichment analysis in data for body mass index (BMI) and type 2 diabetes (T2D) from the UK Biobank and PEGS.
+We applied VLA, DLM, DRM, and LVT but excluded DGLM due to its low speed and instability.
+We also performed GWAS with linear and logistic regression for BMI and T2D, respectively.
+For each SNP, we calculated p-values for each of the five tests.